How to marry a star: probabilistic constraints for meaning in context: Probabilistic graphical models for situation descriptions

 Probabilistic graphical models form the technical core of our approach.
-They let us represent concepts underlying content words as nodes in a graph, where the edges indicate weighted, interacting constraints.
-In this section, we give a short introduction to these models.
+They let us represent concepts underlying content words as nodes in a graph, where edges represent weighted, interacting constraints.
+Depending on the specific way the graph is navigated, particular topics, world knowledge and lexical content are activated and thus give rise to the individual meanings of words, as well as the overall interpretation of the utterance under consideration.